Jjurgita/SP3-CMS/README.md

 Sprint #3 - Content Management System

-The third PHP sprint task is to create a CMS appllication with CRUD (create/read/update/delete data from database) operations - use ORM, Composer, Entities and MVC.
+The third PHP sprint task is to create a CMS application with CRUD (create/read/update/delete data from database) operations - use ORM, Composer, Entities and MVC.
 An admin is the one who is responsible for the content management part.
 After every operation content displays to end-users.

 ## Requirements